-1. To coordinate services of standard frequency and time-signal dissemination on a world-wide basis.

-2. To study the technical aspects of emission and reception, including the use of satellite techniques in these services, and means to improve the accuracy of measurement.
+- 1. To coordinate services of standard frequency and time-signal dissemination on a world-wide basis. - 2.
+To study the technical aspects of emission and reception, including the use of satellite techniques in these services, and means to improve the accuracy of measurement.

+1982-1986-1990 Chairman:

-1978-1980 Chairman: G. BECKER (Germany (Federal Republic of)) Vice-chairman: J. McA.
-STEELE (United Kingdom) 1980-1986 Chairman: J. McA.
-STEELE (United Kingdom) Vice-chairman: S. LESCHIUTTA (Italy)
+J. McA.
+STEELE (United Kingdom)

+Vice-Chairman: S. LESCHIUTTA (Italy)